Chicken in Rose, Plum, and Blackberry Sauce

 2 tbsp butter

 To begin, preheat your oven to 400 degrees and set an oven safe skillet (I like cast iron for this recipe) on medium heat on the stove top.
 Slice your onion into thin strips and place in the skillet with about 2 tbsp olive oil and begin to sweat.
 Add a little bit of salt and pepper.
 Meanwhile rinse and pat dry your chicken thighs and then sprinkle all over with a good amount of salt and pepper.
 When the onions are translucent move them to the outer edges of the pan and place your chicken thighs skin side down in the skillet.
 Let them sit for a good 5 minutes so the skin browns and gets crispy, don’t turn them over until you have thoroughly crisped skin.

 Flip your chicken over and push the onions around a bit so they don’t burn.
-Now add your rose, fruit, herbs, and 2 tbsp of butter.
-Add a pinch more of salt and pepper to the pan.
+Now add your rose.
 Bring the wine to a simmer and cook for about 5 minutes.
-Then turn off the heat and transfer your skillet to the oven for an additional 15 minutes or until the chicken reaches an internal temp of 165.
+Then turn off the heat and add fruit, herbs, plus butter and transfer your skillet to the oven for an additional 15 minutes or until the chicken reaches an internal temp of 165.
 Remove from the oven and serve with a spoonful of fruit and the delicious sauce.
 I like to pair this with a garden salad that has a salty cheese like feta or ricotta salata.
 The herbed corn bread I made earlier this week would also be a nice accompaniment.
 Enjoy!